LiterallyTheOne/my_posts/5_decorator_in_python.md

     main()
 ```

 We can stack up multiple `decorator`s.
-In this example we
+In this example, we
 have three `decorators`. `check_valid_triangle` checks if
 every vertex is less than the other two. `check_positive_vertices`
 check if all vertices are positive. `change_meter_to_feet` changes